18 Jun 2020

 Another huge advantage that’s worth mentioning is that animations are memorable.
 A moving animation is much more likely to leave a lasting impression than a stagnant image.
 Videos are fluid, dynamic, visually appealing; hence they are much more efficient in capturing an audience’s attention.
-Whether you’re a startup owner, social media influencer, or a blogger, you might want to consider including logo animation in your marketing campaign.
+Whether you’re a startup owner, social media influencer, or blogger, you might want to consider including logo animation in your marketing campaign.

 As to outros, they should not only provide closure for your video but also call the viewers to action.
-Whether it’s subscribing to your channel, following you on other platforms, or visiting your website, show your viewers the next step.
+Whether it’s subscribing to your channel, following you on other platforms, or visiting your website, show your viewers the next move.
 Having your logo shown in the outro is likely to keep your brand at the forefront of your viewer’s mind.

 Branded videos tell your audience who you are.
 Those videos are not only about your company but also about its customers.
 Demonstrate what your customers can expect from you, and complete the video with smooth animation of your logo.

-Animated logos are a quick way to make your website look more lively instantly.
+Animated logos are a quick way to make your website look more lively.
 Most blogs or websites typically have their logo depicted in the upper left-hand corner of the page.
 Replacing your stagnant logo with a moving GIF animation is a smart trick to add dynamism to your site.
 Pro tip — don’t loop the animation endlessly, as it can be frustrating to some people.

 Another way to incorporate logo animation into your website is to attach it in the form of a video.
 It can be an introduction to your company, explainer video, product demo, or anything of the sort.

 Finally, you can use your video animation as an online advertisement.
 People spend a lot of time on social networks, so utilizing them is undoubtedly a smart move.
 Before placing your ad, check the platform’s recommended video dimensions to make sure your video meets the specific requirements.